 Lower Mortgage Payments – Loan Modifications

-You and your loan servicer can agree to permanently change one or more of the terms of the mortgage contract to make your home affordable.
+According to Tennesse bankruptcy law, you and your loan servicer can agree to permanently change one or more of the terms of the mortgage contract to make your home affordable.
 Modifications often include reducing the interest rate, extending the term of the loan, or adding missed payments to the loan balance.
 A modification also may reduce the amount of money owed on your home by canceling a portion of the mortgage debt.
 However, during this process, your lender may commence or continue a foreclosure while it considers your application.

 You can obtain the protection of the bankruptcy court during the loan modification process, giving you the added protection of preventing a foreclosure and associated expenses while you complete the requirements of your lender.

 You have nothing to lose and possibly much to be gained by applying for a loan modification, so we encourage you to apply even after your case is filed.

 Filing for bankruptcy protection may also help stop vehicle repossession attempts.